Non-Christmas Winter Decor Ideas | Cozy Hygge Home & Winter Home Decor

 Check out my winter decor guide, complete with shoppable pieces from EZLD.co, to elevate your space from January through early spring!

-For calming winter decor, use neutral tones like matte white, ivory, metallic bronze, gold, silver, and pastels.
+For calming winter home decor use neutral tones like matte white, ivory, metallic bronze, gold, silver, and pastels found throughout our neutral home decor collections — a palette often seen in hygge-inspired winter decor.
 Consider using accent pieces in rich colors, such as forest green, to brighten the space!

-Start with foundational ceramics that add shape and texture to your winter styling.
+Start with foundational ceramics that add shape and texture to your winter styling, a core principle of hygge interior design.
 Pair them with winter branches, dried botanicals, and minimalist arrangements for winter decor that is serene but stylish.
 These ceramics are great for use around fireplaces, your entryway, on tables and consoles, and on mantles for a chic touch.

 Weave in natural tones to balance out your neutrals.
 Terracotta handcrafted vessels or marble pieces provide a cool and elegant presence that adds depth to your winter decor.
 Use these vessels to add in winter branches or soft faux greenery for subtle touches of color.

-Finally, consider using glass accents for an airy and frosted look throughout your space.
+Finally, consider using glass accents for an airy and frosted look throughout your space, creating a soft and inviting hygge winter aesthetic.
 Etched vases with botanical motifs offer a seasonal feel that doesn’t tie to the holidays but provides sophistication.

 Shop Winter Decor Vessels & Ceramics

 Adding candles to your winter decor instantly adds soft warmth to your home.
+Soft, layered lighting is essential to creating a winter home that feels calm and intentional — a defining element of a cozy hygge home.
 Use soft candles or LED lights placed in neutral tea light holders to bring comfort to any room.

 Use white and silver or glass candle holders to mimic snowy winter atmospheres, or choose pastel, stone, and earth toned candle and votive holders to keep the look relaxed.